Six Sigma tools that drive real process improvement

 Whether you use business process mapping to see the big picture or to concentrate on the details, you can choose a map that works best for your goal.

-• Swimlane diagram is similar to generic flowcharts, except it is better structured in terms of which job title does which task.
+• Swimlane diagram is similar to generic flowcharts, except it’s better structured in terms of which job title does which task.

 • Value stream map is a more in-depth alternative to the flowchart.
-It is common for lean Six Sigma operations, and you may find it harder to analyze at a glance.
+It’s common for lean Six Sigma operations, and you may find it harder to analyze at a glance.

-• SIPOC Diagram (Supplier Inputs Processes Outputs Customer) is the most visually simplified map.
+• SIPOC Diagram (Supplier Inputs Processes Outputs) is the most visually simplified map.
 It focuses on the essentials of the process and the people involved.
 By stripping all extra information, it defines a complex project better in terms of its basic elements.

 Project charter

-Project charter usually includes the project overview and its scope, details about the team and the resources, and the timeline.
+A project charter usually includes the project overview and its scope, details about the team and the resources, and the timeline.
 It gives you all the basic information about the project and clarifies the main points about it.
-The main benefit of a project charter is that it keeps things less chaotic.
+The main benefit?
+It keeps things less chaotic.

-Once a team dives into the project, it is easy to lose track of who is responsible for what, which deadlines the team has to meet first, etc. If the company doesn’t have a clear managerial hierarchy, things will get even messier.
+Once a team dives into the project, it’s easy to lose track of who’s responsible for what, which deadlines the team has to meet first, and so on.
+If the company doesn’t have a clear managerial hierarchy, things get even messier.

-Having a project charter helps you to keep a clear focus on what your project is all about.
-It lets you understand the project’s structure and the relationship between the people involved.
-In other words, project charter helps you bring your firm back to order when things get confusing.
+Having a project charter helps you keep a clear focus on what your project is all about.
+It helps you understand the project’s structure and the relationship between the people involved.
+In other words, a project charter helps you bring your firm back to order when confusion sets in.

 RACI matrix

 Responsible refers to those whose role is to achieve the task.
-Accountable is the person assigning the tasks to others and monitoring their progress.
-There is always only one accountable per task.
+Accountable is the person who assigns tasks to others and monitors progress.
+There’s always only one accountable per task.

-Consulted are the experts on the subject matter whose opinions guide those working on the task.
-Finally, informed are the people you notify once you complete the task.
+Consulted are the subject matter experts whose opinions guide the people who work on the task.
+Informed are the people you notify once you complete the task.

-It also allows you to see the gaps in the team structure and which roles you have to fill.
+It also lets you see the gaps in the team structure and which roles you need to fill.

 Process stapling - see the work as it really happens

 Process stapling fixes this.
-The concept is simple - you metaphorically “staple yourself” to a document, request, or piece of work and follow it through every step.
-You watch where it sits waiting.
-You see who handles it and what they actually do.
-You notice the workarounds and shortcuts nobody documented because “that’s just how we do it.”
+The concept is simple.
+You metaphorically “staple yourself” to a document, request, or piece of work and follow it through every step.
+Watch where it sits idle.
+See who handles it and what they actually do.
+Notice the workarounds and shortcuts nobody documented because “that’s just how we do it.”

 It sounds obvious, but I’m consistently surprised how rarely it happens.
-Teams will spend weeks mapping processes in conference rooms when they could learn more by spending a day following the work.
+Teams will spend weeks mapping processes in conference rooms when they could learn more from a single day of direct observation.
 The formal process says approval takes two steps.
 The stapled observation reveals it bounces between three inboxes because someone’s always on PTO.
 That’s the kind of insight that turns a mediocre improvement into a meaningful one.

 Are you using the right tools?